SUN1031/SUN1031.github.io/_projects/smart-classification-raspberrypi.md

 ## Acknowledgment

-This project was supported by **Robodyne Systems Co., Ltd.**, which provided hardware compents and manufacturing support.
+This project was supported by **Robodyne Systems Co., Ltd.**, which provided hardware components and manufacturing support.